Nikolaj Coster-Waldau

-Early life
+Early life and education

-Coster-Waldau was born in Rudkøbing, Denmark, the son of Hanne Søborg Coster, a librarian, and Jørgen Oscar Fritzer Waldau (died 1998).
+Nikolaj William Coster-Waldau was born on 27 July 1970 in Rudkøbing, Denmark, the son of Hanne Søborg Coster (d.
+2023), a librarian, and Jørgen Oscar Fritzer Waldau (died 1998), a clerk.
 He has spoken in interviews about his father's problems with alcohol, as well as his parents' divorce.
-He has two older sisters, and was raised mainly by his mother.
+He has two older sisters, and was raised mainly by his mother, who was a librarian.
 He grew up in Tybjerg, a small village between Ringsted and Næstved in southern Zealand.

-Coster-Waldau attended the Danish National School of Theatre and Contemporary Dance (Danish: Statens Teaterskole) from 1989 to 1993.
+Coster-Waldau attended the Danish National School of Performing Arts in Copenhagen (Danish: Statens Teaterskole) from 1989 to 1993.

 Career

-Early career and breakthrough (1993–2000)
+Early career (1993–2000)

 Coster-Waldau made his stage debut as Laertes in Hamlet at the Betty Nansen Theater.
-His role in the film Nightwatch (1994) brought him fame in his native country.
-He then went on to play in Simon Staho's Wildside (1998), which he also cowrote, and starred in Danish films such as Misery Harbour (1999).
-He starred in his first British film Bent (1997).
+His role in the Danish horror film Nightwatch (Nattevagten, 1994) brought him fame in Denmark.
+He then went on to play in Simon Staho's Wildside (1998), which he also co-wrote, and starred in Danish films such as Misery Harbour (1999).

+He starred in his first British film Bent, in 1997.

-Transition to United States film and television (2001–2010)
+U.S. film and television (2001–2010)

 In 2001, he began his U.S. career in Ridley Scott's Black Hawk Down as Medal of Honor recipient Gary Gordon.
 Coster-Waldau says "My first U.S. movie was Black Hawk Down and a friend helped me put myself on tape up on the attic over my apartment in Copenhagen.
 We shipped it out and I got lucky."
 Coster-Waldau used his success to take roles on both sides of the Atlantic, particularly his native Scandinavia.

 He had a leading role in Michael Apted's Enigma and played a villain in the action film My Name is Modesty (based upon the Modesty Blaise comic strip).
 Scott brought Coster-Waldau back for the 2005 film Kingdom of Heaven.
 Richard Loncraine cast Coster-Waldau for Wimbledon and Firewall.
 In 2007, he played John Amsterdam, an immortal New York homicide detective who becomes mortal after finding true love, in the short-lived Fox television series New Amsterdam.
 As a result of filming that series' pilot, Coster-Waldau obtained his Screen Actors Guild card.
 He later recalled in a 2015 interview in TV Guide, "Finally getting my SAG card was huge for me...I got so excited I went straight to the SAG online shop and bought four mugs with SAG logo.
 [I] still have those mugs!"